 Williams Lake, British Columbia

 The Atlantic Power Williams Lake Project (APWL) is a 66 MW biomass-fired generating facility located in Williams Lake, in south-central British Columbia.
 The Project commenced commercial operations in April 1993.
 Atlantic Power indirectly owns 100% of the Project and also operates and manages the Project.
-Biomass fuel consists of wood waste from sawmill operations and roadside logging debris, which is provided under short-term supply agreements with various suppliers.
+Biomass fuel consists of wood waste from sawmill operations and roadside logging debris, which is sourced under short-term supply agreements with various suppliers.

-In connection with and contingent upon a potential long-term extension of the EPA, APWL is considering the possibility of including shredded rail ties and other waste wood in the fibre consumed at the Project.
-Rail ties and clean debris from construction and demolition would supplement diminishing local fibre supply resulting from further mill closures due to a reduction in the allowable annual cut (as set by the BC government).
-APWL’s principal source of fibre would continue to be the residual fibre from existing wood processing mills in Williams Lake.
-These potential changes to the fuel mix would require installation of a new fuel shredder at the facility, although APWL will not invest in a new shredder during the short-term extension period of the EPA but only in conjunction with a long-term extension, should one be agreed upon.
+APWL has been evaluating the possibility of including shredded rail ties, roadside logging debris and other waste wood in the mix of fiber consumed by the Project.
+Rail ties and clean debris from construction and demolition would supplement diminishing local fiber supply resulting from further mill closures due to a reduction in the allowable annual cut (as set by the BC government).
+These potential changes to the fuel mix would require installation of a new fuel shredder at the facility.
+A decision has not yet been made whether to proceed with such an investment.
+APWL’s principal source of fiber would continue to be the residual fiber from existing wood processing mills in Williams Lake.